zalando/postgres-operator/docs/quickstart.md

 `minikube start` and `minikube delete` with your launch actions for the Docker built-in Kubernetes support.

-Clone the the repository and change to the directory.
+Clone the repository and change to the directory.
 Then start minikube.

 ```bash
 git clone https://github.com/zalando/postgres-operator.git